Riotcoke123/clipper/README.md

         Stream Clipper is a production-ready utility designed to capture and process highlights from live broadcasts.
 By leveraging <code>yt-dlp</code> for stream manifest resolution and <code>FFmpeg</code> for segmented recording, it provides a seamless way to generate high-quality <strong>.mp4</strong> clips from active live streams.
     </p>
     <p>
         The application avoids unreliable VOD-based scraping options by pre-resolving broadcasts to direct HLS manifest URLs.
-It then captures video directly from the stream's live edge or oldest available DVR frames, utilizing highly resilient reconnection parameters designed for modern live infrastructure.
+It captures video directly from the stream's live edge or utilizing DVR buffer offsets, employing highly resilient reconnection parameters designed for modern live infrastructure.
     </p>
 </section>